gc-proto/experimental/header-mockups/site-menu.md

     <img src="./images/menu-mobile-mr-en.png" class="img-responsive" alt=" ">
     <details class="mrgn-tp-md">
       <summary class="wb-toggle small" data-toggle="{&quot;print&quot;:&quot;on&quot;}">Image description: theme and topic menu with most requested submenu open - small screen</summary>
-      <p class="mrgn-tp-lg">The ‘Most requested’ menu is expanded.
-It has a downwards-facing chevron to the left of the words ‘Most requested’.
+      <p class="mrgn-tp-lg">The "Most requested" menu is expanded.
+It has a downwards-facing chevron to the left of the words "Most requested".
 Underneath this heading are links to the 7 most requested pages for that theme.</p>
     </details>
   </figure>
 </div>